 What if I still have questions?

-One of our goals at Boston Medical Center is to be sure that all living donors can ask questions at any time during their journey, to provide any assistance possible, and to create a relationship where the donor feels comfortable and unpressured.
+Our goal is to make sure that all living donors can ask questions at any time during their journey, to provide any help possible, and to create a relationship where the donor feels comfortable and unpressured.
 The donor coordinators at Boston Medical Center are available to answer any questions you may have.
+You can contact us at:

-As a potential kidney donor, you will also have an Independent Living Donor Advocate (ILDA) available to you throughout the process.
+As a potential kidney donor, you will also have an independent living donor advocate (ILDA) available to you throughout the process.
 ILDAs are advocates for the donor and purposefully work outside of the transplant team to ensure that there is no bias during a donor candidate evaluation.
-They can answer any questions or address any concerns you may have associated with the transplant process.
+They can answer any questions or address any concerns you may have about the transplant process.